 If such a life state isn’t possible, then we’re all doomed to have our happiness remain at the mercy of our changing environment, to gather to ourselves what external attachments we can and do our best to hide them from the purview of fate and circumstance, desperately hoping to avoid their loss even knowing eventually we will lose something critical to our happiness.

 There’s ample reason to try.
-Each time my son has tripped and smashed his head on our maple wood floor, freezing my heart mid-beat, I’ve thought the same thing: we’re all born into constant danger, both ourselves and our loved ones.
+Each time my son tripped and smashed his head on our maple wood floor, freezing my heart mid-beat, I would think the same thing: we’re all born into constant danger, both ourselves and our loved ones.
 It may change its face as we age but never for one moment does it relax its grip.
 Wouldn’t it be wonderful if we could only develop a life state in which our worry over that danger ultimately became unimportant?